MonitexInc/front-end-guidelines/README.md

 This method has the following benefits:

-- Achieves all three main concerns stated above but is more difficult to maintian depending on the complexity of it.
+- Achieves all three main concerns stated above but is more difficult to maintain depending on the complexity of it.
 - You can have your styles live closer to your JSX and remove the need to maintain styles in completely different files.
 - There may be situations where using `.css`/`.scss` isn't an option.
 CSS-in-JS